NI-Measurement-Plug-Ins/pcba-fct/README.md

   - Run the sequence.
 The measurement runs as a step in the sequence.

 ### Testing
 Functions of measurements are tested and validated.
 Testing materials are in the [test](/test) folder.
 - The folder includes TestStand sequences and InstrumentStudio projects used for the manual testing.
-- The Pin Map file for each measurement can be found in the corresponding subfolders within the [src](/src) directory.
+- The pin map file for each measurement can be found in the corresponding subfolders within the [src](/src) directory.

 ### Build
 See the [Releases](https://github.com/NI-MeasurementLink-Plug-Ins/pcba-fct/releases) page of this repo to download the latest nipkg of the entire collection of measurements.
 Installing the nipkg will install each measurement service into the 'C:\ProgramData\National Instruments\MeasurementLink\Services' directory so the measurements will be ready-to-use in both InstrumentStudio and TestStand.